7 and 8 November 2019

 Final conference ‘Judges in Utopia: Civil Courts as European Courts’

-On 7 and 8 November 2019, the project’s final conference will take place at the Volkshotel in Amsterdam.
-The aim of this conference is to present the project’s results to an audience of legal scholars and practitioners and to engage in a critical debate about the role of civil courts as European (constitutional) courts.
+On 7 and 8 November 2019, the project’s final conference took place at the Volkshotel in Amsterdam.
+The aim of this conference was to present the project’s results to an audience of legal scholars and practitioners and to engage in a critical debate about the role of civil courts as European (constitutional) courts.

-The conference concentrates on fundamental rights’ potential to serve as enabling tools for courts to open up space in deliberative processes regarding concepts of (transnational) justice in European private law.
+The conference concentrated on fundamental rights’ potential to serve as enabling tools for courts to open up space in deliberative processes regarding concepts of (transnational) justice in European private law.
 The judiciary’s role can be reconstructed in the light of three interlinked dimensions, which are not analysed statically, but dynamically through time: an institutional, a procedural and a substantive dimension.
 The institutional dimension pertains to the question how to situate courts in relation to other branches of government in the European multi-level legal order.
 The procedural dimension is pronounced in the position of courts vis-à-vis the litigating parties and how their powers and duties are influenced by European and international law.
 The substantive dimension concerns the question whether and to what extent fundamental rights are able to reconcile different conceptions of justice.

 Invited speakers have been asked to engage with the theme of this conference and reflect on the ‘Judges in Utopia’ project from the perspective of their own research.
 An expert panel has been composed for the specific purpose of providing feedback on the project’s results.

 12 - 13 april 2018